di-unipi-socc/LambdaContSim/README.md

 # λ-FogSim (LambdaFogSim)

+## Requirements

+In order to execute LambdaFogSim, make sure to have installed `Python 3.10` or above.

+You also have to install SWI-Prolog[https://www.swi-prolog.org/download/stable] for your platform.

 ## Instructions

 ### Initialisation

-Make sure to have installed `Python 3.10` or above.

-To setup the project initially you have to run these commands inside the project's root.
+To setup a virtual enviroment run these commands inside the project's root.

 `virtualenv -p python3 venv`